mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 This swim felt **comfortable and fun** with one mental mistake:  I did 4x100 _"kickboard"_ instead of 4x100 swimming with a pull-buoy.
 When I pressed stop on the watch, it had counted 1500m even though I was in the water for +50 minutes.
 I was sure that I needed 1900m for the workout.

-I had time and an entire section of the pool all to myself, so I did an easy but **steady 400m effort**.
+I an entire section of the pool all to myself, so I did an easy but **steady 400m effort**.
 Whether I thought I was short on the original workout or not, there was every reason to take advantage of the moment and to have fun while I was in the water.

 ### THE JOG
 This felt like an _"off the bike"_ brick workout.  **Heavy calves** (probably from the 600m of kickboard work).
 Even after 20 minutes, they never came around.
 The brief weather window I had collapsed so I headed back to my truck.